 A private label seller purchases directly from the manufacturer, puts a personal label on the product package and sells under that brand name.

 Finding a product for private label

-If you elect private label selling on Amazon, finding a product to sell is even more important.
+If you elect private label selling, finding what to sell on Amazon is even more important.
 The goal is to find something that is: not found on, has a large number of sellers, could use improvement or is a niche that needs filling and private label this product.

 There are plenty of options available to you.
 The biggest areas on Amazon for private labels include: